 If you are applying Styles in your questionnaire (most surveys do), your HTML must include proper CSS "hooks" for the question to look like the others within your survey.

 Adding a Free Format Question

 A Free Format question can contain a single, or multiple questions (variables).
 If using multiple variables, they do not necessarily have to be all of the same response type.
-You can include combinations of numerics, combo boxes, radio buttons, check boxes and open-end text fields within the same Free Format question.
+You can include combinations of numerics, dropdowns, radio buttons, check boxes and open-end text fields within the same Free Format question.
 To add a Free Format question to your survey, click the Add... button from the Write Questionnaire dialog.
 The new Free Format question is inserted directly after any highlighted question in the List of Questions.
 If no question is highlighted, the new question is inserted at the end of the list.

 The Add to Questionnaire dialog is displayed.
 Choose the Free Format option.
 Type a question name in the Question Name field.
 Question names can include up to 24 letters or numbers (no spaces or underscores permitted, and cannot start with numbers).

 Please note that the name given to the Free Format question plus an underscore character that Lighthouse Studio supplies acts as a prefix to all of the variables you define within this particular Free Format question.
 For example, you may wish to add a multi-part numeric question that has three response blanks.
 If you name your Free Format question "FF1", you later assign three variable labels with FF1_ as a prefix (e.g. "FF1_A", "FF1_B"," FF1_C").
 By requiring you to provide a unique prefix name for Free Format questions, Lighthouse Studio can help you make sure you do not accidentally give two different variables within your survey the same name, resulting in potential data loss.

 Click OK.
 The Free Format Question dialog is displayed, with three tabs: Question Text, Variables/Question HTML, and Skip Logic.